wikipop/wikipop/README.md

 # Hello stranger

-I'm wikipop, I have no idea how or why you ended up here, but in case you're not an HTML scraper, I've left a bit of information about me.
+I'm wikipop and I have no idea how or why you ended up here, but in case you're not an HTML scraper, I've left a bit of information about me.

 <details><summary>General</summary>